greenelab/meta-review/manuscript.md

 The internet enables science to be shared in real-time at a low cost to a global audience.
 This development has decreased the barriers to making science open, while supporting new massively collaborative models of research.
-However, the scientific community requires tools whose workflows encourage openness rather than stifle it.
+However, the scientific community requires tools whose workflows encourage openness.
-For example, manuscripts are the cornerstone of scholarly communication, but drafting and publishing manuscripts has traditionally relied on proprietary or offline tools that do not support _open scholarly writing_, where anyone is able to contribute and the contribution history is preserved and public.
+Manuscripts are the cornerstone of scholarly communication, but drafting and publishing manuscripts has traditionally relied on proprietary or offline tools that do not support _open scholarly writing_, by which anyone is able to contribute and the contribution history is preserved and public.
-Hence, we report a new tool and workflow for authoring scholarly manuscripts in the open, as well as the collaborative project that led to its creation.
+We report a new tool and workflow for authoring scholarly manuscripts in the open, as well as the collaborative project that led to its creation.

 Open scholarly writing, a form of crowdsourcing [@12sHvZy1a], has particular benefits for review articles, which present the state of the art in a scientific field [@Rhm4AK0j].
-Literature reviews are typically written in private by a closed team of colleagues.
+Literature reviews are typically written in private by an invited team of colleagues.
 In contrast, broadly opening the process to anyone engaged in the topic --- such that planning, organizing, writing, and editing occur collaboratively in a public forum where anyone is welcome to participate --- can maximize a review's value.
 Open drafting of reviews is especially helpful for capturing state-of-the-art knowledge about rapidly advancing research topics at the intersection of existing disciplines where contributors bring diverse opinions and expertise.